Travel and Tourism > Electrical Facts

 This is a practical guide for travelers and expats living in German-speaking countries related to sources for, and how to adapt to, European 220-volt/dual-voltage home appliances and other devices.
 We will discuss everything from computers to refrigerators.
 If you have or need household appliances, a multi-system television (PAL, SECAM, ATSC/NTSC), a DVD/Blu-ray player, DVR, stereo, laptop, telephone, fax machine, washer-dryer, or anything else that runs on electricity, pay attention.
 Here’ what you need to know…

 If you want to bring any electrical appliances or devices from North America to Europe, think twice.
-While rechargeable electronics (cell phones, laptop computers, cameras, iPods, etc.) usually present few problems, you need to know a lot more about large appliances, TV sets, and anything else that doesn’t run on batteries.
+While rechargeable, low-power electronics (cell phones, laptop computers, cameras, iPads, etc.) present few problems, you need to know a lot more about large appliances, TV sets, and anything else that doesn’t run on batteries.

 Plug Adapters versus Voltage Converters

 While it is easy to buy plug adapters that convert the North American-style flat pronged plugs to European round Schuko ones, this only solves half the problem.
 It doesn’t help with the voltage disparity.
 Also, keep in mind that there are at least six different models of European plugs, and — just to keep things interesting — even the more-or-less-standard round pronged plugs come in fat-pronged and skinny-pronged versions!